Damiano-F/logistic-mngmt-tool/docs/source/models/pmim.rst

 Part-Machine Incidence Matrix
 --------------------------------------------------------------------------------

-Definition:

-:PMIM:  A *n*x*m* matrix where *n* is the number of unique types of workshops
-        and *m* is the number of different parts.
+A *n* x *m* matrix where *n* is the number of unique types of workshops and *m* is the number of different parts.

 Each element of the matrix may contain:

 - 1 if the product visits the corresponding workshop
 - 0 otherwise.

 PMIM behaves like a pandas.DataFrame where columns labels refer to parts and rows labes refer to workshops.